 ‘They’re not allowed to say very much, are they?
 National security.
 Anyway, it’s probably one of the French nuclear power stations that’s melting down or whatever they call it after there’s been an explosion.
 The French have got hundreds of reactors dotted all around the coast, and the southerly winds that we have been getting would be blowing the dust over this way.’

-‘You don’t think it could be a nuclear war,’ said Dennis.
+‘You don’t think it could be a nuclear war,’ Dennis said.
 ‘We seem to be very good these days at upsetting other countries.’

-‘Either way, there would probably be a news blackout,’ said Lars.
+‘Either way, there would probably be a news blackout,’ Lars said.

-‘You never know what to believe these days, do you?’ said Dennis.
+‘You never know what to believe these days, do you?’
+Dennis said.

 ‘No hay banda!
-Nothing you see or hear is real.’ said Lars.
+Nothing you see or hear is real.’
+Lars said.

 Dennis was none the wiser.
 Perhaps Mulholland Drive was a film.
 He and Audrey seldom watched films.
 Except for The Great Escape or The Railway Children occasionally on Boxing Day.
 Films today were much too hard to follow.

-Pete had a loose circle of friends.
+Matt had a loose circle of friends.
 He was a keen saxophone player and could keep fellow musicians, Bernie, Bazza, Frankie, Gooch and Ziggy, or Eric, Derek, Dolph and Mario entertained for hours with apocryphal tales, in the Jazz bar of The Blind Monkey, where they hung out.
 Jam sessions at The Blind Monkey interspersed with these exchanges could go on well into the night.
-Pete refined his stories over the years and his storytelling became more and more polished, until one day fellow saxophonist, Fats, suggested Pete should write for television.
+Matt refined his stories over the years and his storytelling became more and more polished, until one day fellow saxophonist, Fats, suggested Matt should write for television.

-‘TV drama is like painting by numbers,’ said Pete.
+‘TV drama is like painting by numbers,’ Matt said.
 ‘It’s so completely predictable.’

-‘Granted most of it is garbage, but there are a few good things,’ said Fats.
+‘Granted most of it is garbage, but there are a few good things,’ Fats said.

 ‘One or two maybe.
 But the television schedule is so mindlessly conventional.
 The same programmes in the same order every day on every channel.
-It’s spoon-feeding couch potatoes syrup,’ said Pete.
+It’s spoon-feeding couch potatoes syrup,’ Matt said.

 ‘You are one stubborn sonofabitch.
 Sometimes in life to get anywhere you have to compromise.
 Meet them half way.
 Look at it like this.
 The jazz world wouldn’t have been able to accept Charlie Parker if he had hit them with his virtuoso improvisations straight off.
-Even Bird had to establish himself as a player first,’ said Fats.
+Even Bird had to establish himself as a player first,’ Fats said.

-‘You mean I have to make a name with a style that doesn’t rock the boat too much,’ said Pete.
+‘You mean I have to make a name with a style that doesn’t rock the boat too much,’ Matt said.

-‘So, for the time being, I stick to the banal plot line of the discovery of a crime, the plodding investigation by maverick investigator who has family problems and a battle with the bottle, moving towards the arrest of a perpetrator at the end of the episode,’ said Pete.
+‘So, for the time being, I stick to the banal plot line of the discovery of a crime, the plodding investigation by maverick investigator who has family problems and a battle with the bottle, moving towards the arrest of a perpetrator at the end of the episode,’ Matt said.
 ‘Is that what you are saying?’

-‘Bergerac is not on anymore,’ said Fats.
+‘Bergerac is not on anymore,’ Fats said.
 ‘Things have moved on a bit.
 They have espionage thrillers and all sorts these days.’

-‘Still written to a formula,’ said Pete.
+‘Still written to a formula,’ Matt said.
 ‘Disillusioned intelligence agent goes off the grid, defies authority, blows stuff up.
 Shoots a lot of people and single-handedly makes the world a safer place.’

 ‘And psychological dramas.’